 Good attendance is essential for continuity in each child’s education.
 Our target for the year is 96% or above.
 We hope by working closely with our children and their families we will ensure that our children attend school every day and on time.
+We have created an attendance guide which gives parents all the information they need to know.

 The following link will give you some interesting information regarding school attendance.
 When you open the document, please right click and select rotate clockwise to see the document in full.